-While the importance of cybersecurity awareness is perhaps no surprise, its critical significance is remarkable when considering just some of the statistics:
+While the importance of cybersecurity awareness is perhaps no surprise, its critical significance is remarkable when considering just some of the available statistics:

-- 95% of all cybersecurity breaches are due to some form of human error by the end user.8 - More than 90% of successful hacks are the result of phishing attacks.9 - Investment in human awareness training can immediately reduce cybersecurity risk for an organization by more than 50%.10
+- 95% of all cybersecurity breaches are due to some form of human error by the end user.8 - More than 90% of successful hacks are the result of phishing attacks.9 - Investment in human awareness training can immediately reduce cybersecurity risk for an organisation by more than 50%.10

-The evidence is quite clear, attackers tend to focus their efforts on "weak links" - this includes individuals who lack the awareness of how to operate with proper "cyber hygiene," good security habits and practices, to keep themselves and their organizations safe.
+The evidence is quite clear, attackers tend to focus their efforts on "weak links" - this includes individuals who lack the awareness of how to operate with proper "cybersecurity hygiene," good security habits and practices, to keep themselves and their organisations safe.

-While there are many things that the technology industry can and is doing to create more secure products and services, and important policies and regulations that governments can pursue in this effort as well, nothing can replace the impact of a healthy culture of cybersecurity awareness.
-Such a culture can and should be deliberately built across each level of a society - within communities, businesses, municipalities, nations and even in our international engagements with one another.
-This is why governments around the world have been pursuing cybersecurity awareness campaigns and initiatives to help keep their citizens safe.
-These programs can take many different forms, including setting aside particular time to recognize the importance of cybersecurity, like during Cybersecurity Awareness Month.
+While there are many things that the technology industry can and is doing to create more secure products and services and that governments can do by adopting appropriate policies, nothing can replace the impact of a healthy culture of cybersecurity awareness.
+Such a culture needs to be deliberately built across each level of a society: within communities, businesses, municipalities, nations and even in our international engagements with one another.
+This is why governments around the world have been pursuing cybersecurity awareness campaigns and initiatives to help keep their citizens safe - oftentimes in partnerships with civil society and the private sector.
+These programs can take many different forms, including setting aside particular time to recognise the importance of cybersecurity, like during a Cybersecurity Awareness Month.
 They can also be focused on promoting awareness with different target groups, such as youth populations, small businesses or the elderly, among many others.